Sounds and moans race alongside the aches and pains in my back from helplessly and tensely watching her puke and shiver.

 when Jesus shows up.

-He’s there in the moment of almost serenity when she drifts off to sleep.
+He’s there in the moment of peace when she finally drifts off to sleep.

-He’s there in the knowledge that everything is going to be ok even tho everything is not alright.
+He’s there in the hope that everything will to be ok even if everything is not alright.

-He’s there in the broken prayers echoing down the corridor.
+He’s there in the broken prayers being screamed down the corridor.

-He’s there in the nurse who makes bad jokes while offering hands that steady, comfort, and hand out pills of relief.
+He’s there in the nurse who makes bad jokes while offering hands that steady, comfort, and bring relief.

-Doing his thing bringing grace and peace to those who need it the most.
+He’s here doing what he does - bringing grace, peace, and rest to those who need it the most.

 I’m thankful for that.